nehanims/notes/README.md

 - Intuitive and responsive frontend interface

 ### Analytics and Insights
-- Advanced analytics for extracting key metrics from conversations
+- Analytics for extracting key metrics from conversations
-- Valuable insights from user interactions for tracking specific information
+- Insights from user interactions for tracking specific information

 ### DevOps and Deployment
 - Dockerized components including transcription services, Kafka clusters, and object storage